 - Frozen peas.
 Use fresh, in-season peas if you prefer.

 - Parmesan cheese.

 - Salt and black pepper.

 - Prawns/shrimp.
 Jumbo shrimp or large prawns are perfect.
 If you’re peeling your own shrimp, add the prawn shells to the stock and allow to simmer for 10 minutes to boost the flavor of the prawns into the risotto even more.

 - Chives, for serving. (optional) Parsley can be substituted.

 How to make prawn risotto

 - Prepare and cook the prawns: Peel and devein the prawns than add to a medium mixing bowl.
 Add a tablespoon of olive oil then season with salt.
-Heat a large skillet or pan over medium-high heat.
+Heat a large skillet or large pan over medium-high heat.
 Add the prawns in batches and cook for a minute per side until the prawns are opaque, pink and just cooked.
 Remove and set aside.

 - Braised chicken Osso Buco with Risotto Milanese